Hawkshead - Coniston - Grizedale drive

 The visitor centre is a 2 minute walk from the main car park along the shingle shore and there are a few picnic tables around the car park.
 The small Boathouse cafe at the visitor centre provides refreshments with an attractive terrace overlooking the lake and nearby toilets.
 Open all year.
 The car park is pay and display.

 Leave Esthwaite Water car park and turn left.
 Very shortly take the left turn to Sawrey.
 The narrow road follows the shores of Esthwaite Water before climbing a short distance to the village of Near Sawrey.
 Soon meet a T junction in the village where you turn right and Hill Top car park is immediately on the right.

 Coordinates: N 54.35247, W 2.97133

 From Hill Top car park, turn left on the B5285 towards Hawkshead.
-The road soon follows the picturesque eastern shore of Esthwaite Water.
-Just past the lake the road bends to the left and the village of Hawkshead is ahead.
-Take the right turn to Hawkshead village, still the B5285.
-The first left turn brings you back to the village car park.
+The road soon follows the picturesque eastern shore of Esthwaite Water with good views between the trees, across the water towards the hills beyond.
+Just beyond the lake, the road bends to the left and the village of Hawkshead is ahead.
+Take the right turn to Hawkshead village, still the B5285, then very soon the first left turn brings you back to the village car park on the left.

 Distance: 35.0 miles

 Coordinates: N 54.37410, W 2.99679